Wednesday, November 15, 2023

 The film opens with a satirical nod to Stanley Kubrick's "2001: A Space Odyssey" as little girls trade their baby dolls that promote motherhood for the Barbie doll that appears as the towering monolithic emblem of liberation and consumerism, with Helen Mirren narrating.

 Men are depicted as dumb, pointless, and juvenile.
-None of this, of course, was included in the initial marketing.
+By the way, none of this was included in the initial marketing.

 By the end of the movie, I wondered if maybe the movie is really a satire towards society's irrational, far-flung hostilities towards this so-called "patriarchy."
 I honestly can't tell.
 That word "patriarchy" is used a lot in the movie, by the way.